-There will be twelve problem sets over the semester that will give you the practice which is critical for succeeding on the exams.
+Homework assignments will give you the practice which is critical for succeeding on the exams.
 I encourage you to work with your classmates on the problem sets, but you must each submit your own work.
 If you work with a peer, you must note that on your homework assignment (e.g., “Worked with Deborah Sills”).
 Homework must be neat, readable, organized, and stapled, and points will be taken off for lack of clarity or poor presentation.
+I recommend that you use engineering paper for numerical problems you are solving by hand, and that you type up any essay type questions.
 As solution sets are posted promptly after the due dates, late homework cannot be accepted after 72 hours past the due date.
 Homework turned in up to 72 hours late will have 20% deducted from the maximum obtainable points, except for two 'silver bullets' (see next section).
 I strongly advise you to actively work through the problem sets.
 If you don't, you will likely not succeed on exams.

 Two Silver Bullets: On two occasions, you may hand in your homework 24 hours late, if you make arrangements with me 24 hours before the due date.